Jeunese/jeunese.github.io/docs/guidelines.md

 ### Keep content short and simple

 Shorter paragraphs, sentences, and words are easier to scan, easier to understand, and are more accessible to people who struggle with reading.
 With this in mind, aim to:
+- Write short sentences, and keep to a limit:
+    - For online documentation, write sentences that are no more than 28 words.
+    - For UI content, write sentences that are no more than 15 words.
 - Separate different points or thoughts into different sentences.
 - Use common contractions, such as "don't" instead of "do not".
 - Use short and simple, everyday words, such as "help" instead of "assistance".
-- Write short sentences, and keep to a limit:
-    - For online documentation, write sentences that are no more than 28 words.
-    - For UI content, write sentences that are no more than 15 words.
+- Remove excess words that don't add meaning to the sentence, for example "Remove each ~~individual~~ item from the list.”
+- Replace wordy phrases with single words where possible, for example, "due to the fact that" can be replaced with "because".
+- Use as few words as possible to portray meaning, for example, *"You'll be asked to change your password ~~at some point~~ before your next sign in."*

 ### Write purposeful content